 Julian McCrae

-Julian leads the Integrated Data Service (IDS) Strategy at the Office for National Statistics.
-He is responsible for ensuring the emerging Service meets its core goal - the greater availability of ready-to-use linked data for public good analysis.
+Julian leads the Integrated Data Service (IDS) Strategy at the ONS.
+He is responsible for ensuring the emerging Service meets its core goal – the greater availability of ready-to-use linked data for public good analysis.

 Julian has held the position of Deputy Director of the Institute for Government as well as Deputy Director of the Prime Minister's Strategy Unit.
-Julian's experience in government also includes two spells at the Treasury, and a period at the Department for Work and Pensions.
+Julian's experience in government also includes two spells at HM Treasury and a period at the Department for Work and Pensions.

 Emily Oliver

-Emily is responsible for leading on training and capacity building activities within the ADR UK Strategic Hub to drive up the use of administrative data for research.
+Emily is responsible for leading on training and capacity building activities within the Administrative Data Research UK (ADR UK) Strategic Hub to drive up the use of administrative data for research.

-By engaging with stakeholders including data owners across Whitehall departments, researchers and supervisors, and with those working within Trusted Research Environments, she has devised a training strategy comprising courses led by experts, online resources, and ADR UK's first cohort of PhD studentships.
+By engaging with stakeholders including data owners across government departments, researchers and supervisors, and with those working within Trusted Research Environments, she has devised a training strategy comprising courses led by experts, online resources and ADR UK's first cohort of PhD studentships.

 In addition, she chairs a cross-organisational Synthetic Data Working Group and is coordinating a suite of projects exploring synthetic data as a tool for smoothing the researcher journey to using administrative data.